Yizun-Z/Arksin-Production/README.md

 # Arksin-Production
 Official website development for Arksin Production

 This is back-up for web development for Arksin Production.
-The entire process takes about 4 weeks by Yizun.

 http://arksin.com.au/